|Title||Modifying landscape connectivity by reducing wind driven sediment redistribution, northern Chihuahuan Desert, USA|

 |Keywords||aeolian transport, connectivity, desertification, sediment redistribution, short lived radionuclides, shrub encroachment|

-Shrub encroachment into perennial grasslands is occurring in many arid and semi-arid parts of the world.
-As shrubs displace perennial grasslands, bare patches coalesce to enhance soil erosion and sediment fluxes by wind and water transport.
-Reducing the connectedness of these sediment transport pathways could slow or stop grassland loss by limiting sediment redistribution.
-To test this hypothesis, sediment retention structures, hereafter called “Connectivity Modifiers” (Con-Mods), were placed within bare gaps of existing shrublands on two sites: the basin floor and a bajada at the Jornada Basin USDA- LTER in southern New Mexico.
-Short-lived radionuclide (210Pbex, 137Cs, and 7Be) and sediment collectors were used to determine if these structures are affecting seasonal aeolian sediment transport within bare gaps.
-Con-Mods contained 30 to 50% higher surface radionuclide activities than control plots on the basin floor.
-However, there was no detectible difference between surface activities for the structures and control plots on the bajada site.
-Net sediment flux rates at 10 cm height indicate a loss of -2.5 to -14.2 g m-2 d-1 for both landform units for the monsoon season (Jul-Nov), while the basin floor site was the most responsive in reducing sediment transport by collecting 16.5 g m-2 d-1 over the windy season (Dec-May).
-This study demonstrates that changes in connectivity by wind can influence sediment movement.
-Altering sediment transport through bare gaps could influence ecosystem state changes in arid and semi-arid systems; thereby increasing the likelihood of recruitment of native grasses and other herbaceous plants.
+Shrub encroachment into perennial grasslands is occurring in many arid parts of the world.
+As shrubs displace perennial grasslands, bare patches can coalesce creating sediment transport pathways that further enhance sediment fluxes by wind transport.
+Reducing the connectedness of these pathways could slow or stop grassland loss by limiting sediment redistribution.
+To test this hypothesis, sediment retention structures, hereafter called “Connectivity Modifiers” (Con-Mods), were placed in bare gaps of existing shrublands to block sediment movement by wind transport on two sites: the basin floor and a bajada (i.e. piedmont slope) at the Jornada Basin LTER in southern New Mexico.
+Wind blown sediment collectors and short-lived radionuclides (210Pbex, 137Cs, and 7Be) were used to determine if these structures are affecting seasonal aeolian sediment transport within bare gaps.
+Net sediment flux rates at 10 cm height indicate a loss of 2.5–14.2 g m−2 d−1 for both sites for the monsoon season (Jul–Nov), while the basin floor site was the most responsive in reducing sediment transport by collecting 16.5 g m−2 d−1 over the windy season (Dec–May).
+Con-Mods contained 30–50% higher surface radionuclide activities than the control plots for both transport seasons on the basin floor.
+However, there was no detectible difference between surface concentrations for the structures and controls seasonally on the bajada site.
+This study demonstrates that changes in connectivity can influence sediment movement.
+Altering sediment transport through bare gaps could influence ecosystem state changes in arid systems; thereby increasing the likelihood of recruitment of native plants.